JCMexplains/writing-for-success-2023/textbook.md

 information.
 Consider using them if you are presenting statistics, comparing facts or data about several different groups, describing changes over time, or presenting a process.

+If you would like to learn more about how to design visuals that inform rather than confusing, you might want to check out one of the many books on this topic.
+One good recent book is *Storytelling with Data: A Data Visualization Guide for Business Professionals* by Cole Nussbaumer Knaflic (Wiley, 2015).

 ### Include Audio Media